- Sexual Problems as a Side Effect of Cancer

 A man's age and the amount of radiation given directly to the testicles affects his risk of infertility.
 Lower doses of radiation and using lead shields to protect the testicles can help men keep their fertility.
 Sperm counts usually take 10 to 24 months to return to the level they were before radiation therapy.
 Usually, the higher the radiation dose, the longer it takes to recover.
 If the body is not making hormones normally, hormone therapy may help restore fertility.
 Radiation given to boys who have not reached puberty can cause problems with fertility.

 Radiation therapy to the ovaries may cause infertility in women of any age.
 High doses of radiation in women younger than 26 years may cause early menopause.
 Lower doses of radiation can cause infertility in women older than 40 years.
 Regaining fertility is more likely if radiation to the ovaries is given before puberty.
 Doctors are sometimes able to protect the ovaries during radiation therapy.

 Current Clinical Trials

-Check NCI's list of cancer clinical trials for U.S. supportive and palliative care trials about sexuality and reproductive issues and sexual dysfunction that are now accepting participants.
+Check NCI's list of cancer clinical trials for U.S. supportive and palliative care trials about sexuality and reproductive issues, sexual dysfunction, fertility assessment and management and cryopreservation that are now accepting participants.
 The list of trials can be further narrowed by location, drug, intervention, and other criteria.

 General information about clinical trials is also available from the NCI Web site.